Backgammon: Strategy and tactics

-A "backgame" is a strategy that involves holding two or more anchors in an opponent's home board while being substantially behind in the race.
-The anchors obstruct the opponent's checkers and create opportunities to hit them as they move home.
+A backgame is a strategy that involves holding two or more anchors in an opponent's home board while being substantially behind in the race.
+The anchors obstruct the opponent's pieces and create opportunities to hit them as they move home.
 The backgame is generally used only to salvage a game wherein a player is already significantly behind.
 Using a backgame as an initial strategy is usually unsuccessful.

-"Duplication" refers to the placement of checkers such that one's opponent needs the same dice rolls to achieve different goals.
+Duplication refers to the placement of pieces such that one's opponent needs the same dice rolls to achieve different goals.
 For example, players may position all of their blots in such a way that the opponent must roll a 2 in order to hit any of them, reducing the probability of being hit more than once.

-"Diversification" refers to a complementary tactic of placing one's own checkers in such a way that more numbers are useful.
+Diversification refers to a complementary tactic of placing one's own pieces in such a way that more numbers are useful.

+The pipcount is number of pips needed to move a player's pieces around and off the board.
 Many positions require a measurement of a player's standing in the race, for example, in making a doubling cube decision, or in determining whether to run home and begin bearing off.
-The minimum total of pips needed to move a player's checkers around and off the board is called the "pip count".
-The difference between the two players' pip counts is frequently used as a measure of the leader's racing advantage.
-Players often use mental calculation techniques to determine pip counts in live play.
+The difference between the two players' pip counts is a measure of the leader's racing advantage.
+For cube decisions, a number of formulas have been developed over the years, including the Thorpe count, the Ward count, the Keith count, and iSight.
+These calculations enable a player to determine whether to offer or take a double based on the pipcount in non-contact positions.